QAAcademyTestUser/QAAcademy/docs/Module 4 Technical QA.md

 	Tools/options available for web test automation
 	Page object and more patterns/best practices

-   4.2.1 How to do (Practical part)Practical illustration
+  4.2.1  How to do (Practical illustration)

 	Set up an automation project
 	Sample test automation (Ex: with selenium web driver, Java/python, TestNG/Junit or other popular approach) Test reporting (theory on available options and one practitical illustration with maven surfire)